eli-x/42-Piscine-Adelaide/README.md

-The very first 42 Piscine in Australia.
+The very FIRST 42 Piscine in Australia.

 26 days of joy and frustraion and occasional epiphany.